SICP 2.2.2 Solutions

 Part c ends up using

 branch-weight as well, in determining the moment for a particular branch.
-That again allows the
+That again allows the heart of the

-balanced? test to be one expression:
+balanced? predicate to be one expression, using an internally defined

 The mobile is balanced if the left branch and right branch are both balanced, and the moment from the left branch is equal to the moment from the right branch.
 That’s nearly the same as the exercise’s description of what a balanced mobile is (other than that I called it ‘moment’ instead of ‘torque’).